 My journey continued with a couple of years of constantly getting scarlet fever, a very common childhood disease in Germany.
 I remember one year in particular where I had it 7 times in a row, and you guessed right antibiotics were given every single time.
 Fast forward to my teens, I would get really bad sinus infections and bronchitis about twice a year…and of course antibiotics.
 I didn’t really consider myself a sick child because I was fine the rest of the year.
 Even though at some point I was put on asthma medication because of a chronic cough and some trouble breathing when I was exercising.

-During my early twenties my health completely crashed for the first time and even though I was never diagnosed with anything besides food intolerances, intestinal permeability and candida, that experience was actually worse than my autoimmune disease diagnosis.
+During my early twenties my health completely crashed for the first time and even though I was only diagnosed with food intolerances, intestinal permeability and candida, that experience was actually worse than my autoimmune disease diagnosis.
+Probably because it took 2 years to even get some type of diagnosis.
 I was 19 when it started and was pretty much constantly sick for 2 years straight.
 My symptoms were flu like and affected my upper respiratory system, so I pretty much had a fever, bronchitis and severe sinus infections for 2 years straight.
 And then random weird symptoms would pop up out of nowhere, like numbness in my face and legs.
 As soon as I would recover from something, something else would pop up.
 I thought I was cursed.
 Trying to navigate the health care system was so incredibly frustrating for me and my family.
 I felt like a guinea pig running from doctor to doctor, trying everything conventional medicine had to offer at the time.
 Of course more antibiotics, thyroid hormones and lots of other “fun” stuff.
 When that didn’t help I turned to alternative medicine.
 I am not going into detail about all the things I have tried, but let me tell you, some of it was wild.
 It’s kind of funny looking back, but trust me it was far from funny at the time.
 When that didn’t help either I went to therapy because clearly everyone thought it was in my head.
-I am not trying to say that any of the therapies I tried won’t work for others and that therapy wasn’t necessary for me, but I always knew that there was something more to it even though my blood work always came back normal.
+I am not trying to say that any of the treatments I tried won’t work for others and that therapy wasn’t necessary for me, but I always knew that there was something more to it even though my blood work always came back “normal”.
 I remember getting really angry at my therapist once defending myself by telling her “how can this all be in my head if I am sneezing and coughing up green mucus?”
 (I know… gross).